 Street Sweeping Commences

-This takes significantly longer than snow removal, and could extend into the following week; the schedule is only a projection, and will be updated daily.
+This takes significantly longer than snow removal, and could extend into the following week.

 What do I need to do?

 Keep vehicles parked on the roads to a minimum.
 The less vehicles, the more effective the street cleaning.
-Make sure kids are kept away from these large vehicles as they make their way through your neighborhood.
-Never sneak up on an unsuspecting street sweeper, especially while it is feeding.
+We know that many people are at home, but if you are able, please accommodate.
+Make sure kids are kept away from these large vehicles as they make their way through your neighborhood and never sneak up on an unsuspecting street sweeper.

 How does it work?

 Water trucks first wet the roads, this helps reduce the amount of dust that gets kicked up.
 The street sweepers then make their way down the road picking up any debris.
 Picking up debris prevents it from entering the storm drains and polluting Alaska’s pristine ecosystem.

 In addition to cleaning the roads, some must be repaired.
 Potholes form when moisture seeps into cracks in the asphalt.
 Freezing temperatures cause the moisture to freeze (and expand).

 How can I help?